OUR INSTRUCTORS

 DANIEL KARVASALES

-Daniel brings over 25 years of throwing technique to the studio.
-He has mastery of throwing techniques, and excels at creating precise and visually balanced vases.
-His work has a delicacy, precision, and pristine quality to it.
+Daniel brings over 25 years of throwing experience to the studio and is a co-owner of Hickory Clay.
+He has mastery of wheel-throwing techniques and excels at creating precise, visually balanced vases — his work has a delicacy, precision, and pristine quality that's distinctive in the studio.

 Daniel’s Instagram